Frequently asked questions

 Our psychologists at Barrenjoey Psychology provide relationship therapy.
 We find couples find it extremely helpful to work with a psychologist on their problem areas.
 An investment in your relationship can be extremely rewarding and long lasting.

-The psychologists at Barrenjoey Psychology have clinical experience and training working with both young adults and children.
-When working with young children we achieve the best outcomes when we are also able to include some appointments with a child’s parents.
+The psychologists at Barrenjoey Psychology have clinical experience and training working with teenagers and young adults.
+When working with younger teens we achieve the best outcomes when we are also able to include some appointments with parents as well.

 Do organisations benefit from providing counselling for their workers?